 ECO mode is a function which optimises fuel consumption.
-It acts on certain power consuming systems in the vehicle (heating, air conditioning, power-assisted steering etc.) and on certain driving actions (acceleration, gear changing, cruise control, deceleration etc.).
+It acts on all elements which consume fuel (engine power, heating and/or air conditioning, etc).

-Activating the function
+Activating the function Press switch 4

-Press switch 4.

 The 5 ECO warning light comes on on the instrument panel to confirm activation.